 - a.
 A program director of the residency is qualified by education and/or experience; and is provided authority from the sponsoring organization to oversee the residency (e.g. contract and/or job description). - b.
 Formal action from the governing or administrative authority that commits the residency to comply with the CCE requirements for accreditation. - c.
-The residency's mission/purpose and program objectives, which are consistent with the CCE Residency Program Accreditation Standards. - d.
+The residency's mission/purposeand program goals, and objectives, which are consistent with the CCE Residency Program Accreditation Standards. - d.
 A plan and process for the assessment of resident outcomes. - e.
-Disclosure of accreditation status for the residency with any agency other than CCE, to include the most recent action letter.
+Disclosure of accreditation status for the residency with any agency other than CCE, to include the most recent action letter. - 3.
+CCE Response